LukePappa/Ourism/text.md

-This is you.
-You transcend, ground, and are immediate reality.
+This is being.
+It transcends, grounds, and is everything.
+To be is fulfillment.